AashutoshTrivedi/aashutoshtrivedi.github.io/about.md

 layout: page
 title: About-me
 permalink: /about/

 ---

 <!-- ![alt text](images/author.jpg) -->

+---
 > ### *“Wisdom is not a product of schooling but of the lifelong attempt to acquire it.”*
 > *– Albert Einstein*
----

-## *hello*

-I'm Aashutosh Trivedi, a data science and machine learning engineer.
+Hello I'm `Aashutosh Trivedi`, an associate software developer at Cognizant and a data science and machine learning enthusiast.
 If I describe myself in one line - that would be - always eager to learn.
 I have always introduced myself as a lover of technology, a technophile, a presenter, a leader and an achiever.

-As graduate in mechanical engineering from [IIT Jammu](iitjammu.ac.in), I was always inspired to grab each and every possible opportunity thrown at me by life.
-Had an opportunity to work with an amazing team to create a first all terrain vehicle.
-The many hats worn from mechanical engineer to data science enthusiast continue to inspire and feed my curiosity.
+As a graduate in mechanical engineering from [IIT Jammu](iitjammu.ac.in), I was always inspired to grab each and every possible opportunity thrown at me by life.
+Had an opportunity to work with an amazing team to create a first all terrain vehicle, been fortunate enough to lead a team to draft first constitution of IIT jammu and likewise a lot more.
+The many hats worn by me from being a mechanical engineer by degree to software engineer and machine learning enthusiast continue to inspire and feed my curiosity.

+---

 ## *Journey*